athkalia/Just-Another-Android-App/README.md

-# *Please note that this this project is no longer maintained*
+# *Please note that this project is no longer maintained*

 # Android Sample app with MVP architecture